MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/Manage/How-to-use-VMM-to-convert-VMware-virtual-machines-to-Hyper-V--V2V-.md

 13. To verify that the virtual machine was converted, do the following:

-    1. In the **VMs and Services** workspace, locate and then click the Hyper\-V host which you selected during placement.
+    1. In the **VMs and Services** workspace, locate and then click the Hyper-V host which you selected during placement.

     2. On the **Home** tab, in the **Show** group, click **VMs**.